 If a student or employee exposes or potentially exposes others to COVID-19, the intake team conducts the necessary interviews and alerts CRAT of the situation.
 CRAT reports to the Policy Team, who directs the activation of the appropriate protocols to alert impacted students or employees, require disinfecting and sanitization remedies, closure or the temporary closure of a course or program being held onsite.

-For individuals exposed to COVID-19, the CDC has issued separate self-quarantine and self-isolation guidelines for those who are fully vaccinated and for those who are unvaccinated.
+For individuals exposed to COVID-19, the CDPH has issued guidelines that apply to all individuals regardless of vaccination status.
 CRAT will adhere to these guidelines when providing guidance to students and employees.

 When someone is sick